strapi/documentation/docs/developer-docs/latest/setup-deployment-guides/configurations/optional/middlewares.md

 # Middlewares

 Strapi middlewares are functions that are composed and executed in a stack-like manner upon request.
-They're based on [Koa](http://koajs.com/#introduction)'s middleware stack.
+They are based on [Koa](http://koajs.com/#introduction)'s middleware stack.

-## Structure
+## General usage

-### File structure
+Middleware files are functions that return an object.
+This object accepts an `initialize` function that is called during the server boot:

 ```js
 module.exports = strapi => {